perebaj/jjhandbook/work/birdie.md

 - Dont treat exceptions in a generic way can cause disruption in code
 - Instrumentatate elastic/opensearch client to get performance evaluation for all queries
 - Getting ID token by impersonating a svc-account for local environment
+- K8s alerts
+    - CrashLoopBack -  👍🏽
+    - CPU usage is much higher than request
+    - Memory usage is at 90% regarding the memory limit
+    - Volume/Disk usage of a pod is at 90%

 ---